nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 |----------|--------------|
 | `export` | `exp`        |

 You can usually find the exported data in the home directory that contains Notor.
+The numbers after the exported data indicates the time and date when you exported the data.

 ![ExportData](images/Export.png)